uplink42/MassMailing/README.md

 *Pick which inbox to send the e-mails from.

 *Pick "From" name, meaning the name you see as the e-mail sender.
-If left blank, defaults to the "Name" field you've set in the database.
+If left blank, defaults to the "Name" field you've set in the database inbox table.

 *Hit send!
 The script continues executing even if you close the page.
 It will send a confirmation message to the sender after it's done.
 You can keep track of progress and previous mailings in the Statistics page.
 You can control the speed of which e-mails are sent by adding a simple sleep() command in pages/upload.php.